pagkly/Zed/Investopedia3/Safe Deposit Box What to Store and Not Store in Yours.md

 -   Personal papers, such as original birth certificates, adoption papers, marriage licenses, and citizenship papers.
 -   Copies—but not the only copies—of wills and powers of attorney.
--   Military records and discharge papers (e.g., [DD 214s](https://www.archives.gov/personnel-records-center/dd-214)).
+-   Military records and discharge papers (e.g., [[DD 214s]](https://www.archives.gov/personnel-records-center/dd-214)).
 -   School transcripts and diplomas.
 -   Sensitive documents you would not want roommates, children, relatives, and visitors to stumble across.
 -   The deed to your house, along with any car titles.
 -   Paper stock and bond certificates (including U.S. savings bonds), if you have any (most are issued electronically these days).
--   An inventory of your home’s contents in case you need to file a claim with your [homeowner’s insurance policy](https://www.investopedia.com/articles/company-insights/090516/top-3-cheapest-homeowners-insurance-companies.asp).
+-   An inventory of your home’s contents in case you need to file a claim with your [[homeowner’s insurance policy]](https://www.investopedia.com/articles/company-insights/090516/top-3-cheapest-homeowners-insurance-companies.asp).
 -   Important business papers and records.
 -   Important contracts.
 -   Hard drives and flash drives with backups and important data.